 The 'Scheduled Award' is the maximum amount a student can receive during an award year, if he/she attends full-time for a full academic year.
-The 'Annual Award' is the maximum amount a student can receive during a full academic year for a given enrollment status, number of clock hours, EFC, and COA.
+The 'Annual Award' is the maximum amount a student can receive during a full academic year for a given enrollment status, number of clock hours, SAI, and COA.

-Once the Pell Cost of Attendance is determined, the Financial Aid Director determines the scheduled award based on the full-time regular payment schedule for Pell Grants for the award year issued by the U.S. Department of Education.
-The full time chart is always used regardless of the student's actual enrollment status.
-The Financial Aid Director then determines the student's annual award based on enrollment status and clock hours.
+Once the Pell Cost of Attendance is determined, the Financial Aid Director determines the scheduled award determines the student's annual award based on enrollment status and clock hours.